 Student representatives are elected for programmes and Faculties/Schools.
 Reps are responsible for raising issues relating to assessment and feedback, on behalf of their peers.
 This will normally be enabled via Boards of Studies and/or Student-Staff Fora, unless the timing does not allow.

-Academic Mentors are responsible for tracking their mentees’ assessment performance over time, providing support, advice and mentoring to support the student to improve and succeed.
+Personal Tutors are responsible for tracking their mentees’ assessment performance over time, providing support, advice and mentoring to support the student to improve and succeed.

-Academic Mentors are expected to provide face to face feedback to students on their assessment performance, as well as helping students to better understand and use their feedback.
+Personal Tutors are expected to provide face to face feedback to students on their assessment performance, as well as helping students to better understand and use their feedback.

 Module Co-ordinators are responsible for developing and scheduling assessments for their modules and liaising with their Programme Director(s) to ensure the assessment pattern is effective for the Programme overall, and for ensuring that those assessments are appropriate for measuring students’ progress in achieving the set learning outcomes.
 This makes setting the learning outcomes for the module a crucial element to assessment design.
 Module Co-ordinators must balance the requirements of this policy in achieving inclusive and varied assessment, and the resources available to them.